snowplow/documentation/docs/storing-querying/schemas-in-warehouse/index.md

 :::note

-All fields in databricks are `nullable`.
-Having `"null"` in the `"type"` or `"enum"` does not affect the warehouse type, and is ignored for the purposes of type casting as per the table below.

 The row order in this table is important.
-Type lookup stops after the first match is found scanning from top to bottom (with the single exception of "null" — the first row in the table).
+Type lookup stops after the first match is found scanning from top to bottom.

 :::